 *or use homemade knockoff Nutella, recipe here

-- Beat the shortening, vanilla, and cookie butter in a large mixing bowl.
+- To make this Cookie Butter Buttercream Frosting Recipe, beat the shortening, vanilla, and cookie butter in a large mixing bowl.
 Gradually add the powdered sugar until everything is combined well, scraping the sides as needed.
 The icing should be pretty firm.

 - That’s it!
 Often, I will make my frosting the day before I bake the cupcakes, just to save time in the whole process (and to space out my dirty dishes).
 I put it in my piping bag and refrigerate it overnight.
 While the cupcakes are baking, I’ll take the frosting out of the fridge and let it settle to room temperature before piping.
 This goes without saying (I hope!), but wait until your cupcakes COMPLETELY cool before icing them.

 - For the piping, I used my trusty Wilton 1M tip for rose-making.
 Here’s a link to my original tutorial.